Just on Time: Token-Level Early Stopping for Diffusion Language Models: Approach

-We measure prediction confidence using the ratio between the top two predicted probabilities.
+\paragraph{Confidence Metric.} We measure prediction confidence using the ratio between the top two predicted probabilities.
 At each masked position $i$, the model produces logits $\ell^i \in \mathbb{R}^K$, which we convert to a probability distribution via softmax without temperature scaling: $\pi_\theta^i(\mathbf{x}_t) = \mathrm{softmax}(\ell^i) \in \Delta^K$.
 By using unscaled logits, our confidence metric remains invariant to any temperature parameter applied during sampling, decoupling early-exit decisions from generation diversity settings.
 Denote the largest and second-largest probabilities as $p_1^i$ and $p_2^i$, respectively.
 The confidence score is defined as:

 where $\epsilon > 0$ is a small constant for numerical stability.
 This ratio captures how decisively the model favors its top prediction: $r^i \approx 1$ indicates uncertainty between alternatives, while $r^i \gg 1$ signals strong commitment to the leading candidate.
+Equivalently (neglecting $\epsilon$), $r^i$ is a \emph{logit margin}: $p_1^i/p_2^i = \exp(\ell^i_{(1)} - \ell^i_{(2)})$, where $\ell^i_{(1)}, \ell^i_{(2)}$ are the two largest logits, so the test $r^i \ge \tau$ asks for a top-2 logit gap of at least $\ln\tau$---about $4.5$ for $\tau = 90$ and $3.4$ for $\tau = 30$.
+This makes the temperature invariance concrete: a logit-margin threshold calibrated once transfers across sampling temperatures, whereas a probability threshold must be recalibrated per temperature---Fast-dLLM's threshold, calibrated for greedy decoding, drops from $53.7$ to $0.6$ pass@1 on Dream HumanEval at $T=0.1$ in our measurements.
+We claim transferability of the threshold, not identical decoding behavior across temperatures.